-The City of Asotin has received the Recreation and Conservation Office (RCO) Planning Grant funding for the Marina in the amount of \$61,611.00.
+The City of Asotin received a Recreation and Conservation Office (RCO) Planning Grant funding for the Marina in the amount of \$61,611.00.
 It was awarded for the 2015-2017 Boat Facilities Program Local Projects.
-The City of Asotin will use this grant to design, and permit the restoration and development of a boat launch along the Snake River.
+This grant is to design, and permit the restoration and development of a boat launch along the Snake River.
 The launch, which has not been used safely in the past 20 years, is the last access point to the Snake River near a city with fueling services and other supplies.
 Future development includes, restoring the boat launch, installing a breakwater, and building new moorage floats, bathrooms, and lighting.
 The City of Asotin will contribute \$20,537 in cash, staff labor, and donations of labor.
 For more information and photographs of this project, visit RCO's online Project Search.
 (14-2013).